SAP-samples/cloud-extension-s4hana-cloud-business-process/documentation/mission/Setup Cloud Platform and S4HANA/README.md

 # Setup Connectivity and Extensibility

-## Comment in respect to naming

-There is a name change going on in respect to SAP Enterprise Messaging.
-It is going to be named SAP Event Mesh in the future.

-In the next weeks these changes will show up in the SAP BTP user interface as well.
-Currently, in a lot of places the UI still shows SAP Enterprise Messaging.
-We have tried to already use the new name here while still allowing you to execute the how to guide.
-Therefore, as soon as it gets hands-on we are still using SAP Enterprise Messaging to mirror the SAP BTP Cockpit.

-As soon as changes take place in the SAP BTP we will update this how to guide as well.

 ## Register Your SAP S/4HANA Cloud System

 To build extension applications for your SAP S/4HANA Cloud system, you need to connect your SAP S/4HANA Cloud system to your SAP Business Technology Platform global account.